 Black box testing is a system of testing that checks what it does, without looking at how it works inside or how the code is written.

 Q2.
-What is white box testing?
+What are the advantages of black box testing?